Code completion

 Create custom postfix templates

-4. Specify Key, a combination of symbols that will invoke the template.
+In the Create New Template dialog that opens, specify Key, a combination of symbols after the dot that will invoke the template.

-5. Select which expression types the new template will be applicable to, and type the target expression in the following format: $EXPR$ <target_expression>, for example, [x for x in $EXPR$].
+Select which expression types the new template will be applicable to, and type the target expression in the following format:

 Otherwise, if the checkbox is cleared, PyCharm will prompt you to choose the expression when you invoke the template.